Port Blair

-Port Blair serves as the entry point for visiting the Andaman and Nicobar Islands.
-Port Blair is connected with mainland India by both air and sea.
-It is a two to three-hour flight from mainland India to Port Blair's Veer Savarkar International Airport, and three to four days by sea to reach Kolkata, Chennai, or Visakhapatnam from Haddo Wharf in Port Blair.
-It is home to several museums and a major naval base INS Jarawa of the Indian Navy, along with sea and air bases of the Indian Coast Guard, Andaman and Nicobar Police, Andaman and Nicobar Command, the first integrated tri-command of the Indian Armed Forces and the Indian Air Force.
+Port Blair is the entry point for the Andaman and Nicobar Islands.
+It is connected with mainland India by both air and sea.
+It is a two to three-hour flight from mainland India to Port Blair's Veer Savarkar International Airport and three to four days by sea to reach Kolkata, Chennai, or Visakhapatnam from Haddo Wharf in the city.
+It is home to several museums and the major naval base INS Jarawa of the Indian Navy, along with sea and air bases of the Indian Coast Guard and Andaman and Nicobar Police, as well as the Andaman and Nicobar Command, the first integrated tri-command of the Indian Armed Forces.

-Port Blair is also famous for the historic Cellular Jail and other small islands like Corbyn's Cove, Wandoor, Ross Island, Viper Island and so forth, which were once home to British colonists.
-Port Blair has been selected as one of the cities to be developed as a smart city under the Smart Cities Mission.
+The historic Cellular Jail is in the city, and nearby small islands such as Corbyn's Cove, Wandoor, Ross Island and Viper Island were once home to British colonists.
+The city was named after Captain Archibald Blair, a British surveyor and officer in the Bombay Marine (now the Indian Navy).
+On 13 September 2024, the Government of India officially renamed the city to Sri Vijaya Puram.

 History

 Pre-history

-The indigenous inhabitants are the Andamenese.
+The indigenous inhabitants are the Andamanese.
 Radiocarbon dating studies of the kitchen refuse dumps from the mounds excavated by the Anthropological Survey of India at Choladari near Port Blair indicate human occupation for at least 2,000 years, although they are likely to have diverged from the inhabitants of the mainland significantly earlier.